hdamker/ReleaseManagement/README.md

 ## Release Process Information

-**The Release Management documents describes the processes and the repository provides the artifacts for use by API Sub projects to release an API version.**
+**The Release Management documents describe the processes and the repository provides the artifacts for use by API Sub projects to release an API version.**

-It contains the Release Management released documents and assests in the **documentation** folder:
+It contains the Release Management released documents and assets in the **documentation** folder:
-   - [API_Release_Guidelines.md](/documentation/API_Release_Guidelines.md) - An extract of the API release management process from the CAMARA wiki.
+   - [**CAMARA Release Process**](/documentation/Release_Process.md) - **Start Here**.
+The consolidated guide for the new release workflow, covering automation, metadata, and versioning.
    - [API-Readiness-Checklist.md](/documentation/API-Readiness-Checklist.md) - The checklist to ensure release readiness of the API according to its version (alpha, release-candidate, public).
    - [CHANGELOG_TEMPLATE.md](/documentation/CHANGELOG_TEMPLATE.md) - The template for creating CHANGELOG history of an API repository.